• Skip to primary navigation

 This beet hummus pairs well with my gluten free crackers as well.
 And can be used for Hanukkah if you are hosting and having a latkes buffet.
 Add this hummus as a dip next to the latkes and make it even harder to choose only between applesauce and sour cream.

-• Cooked chickpeas - garbanzo beans - I used from a can, you can also cook chickpeas yourself.
+• Cooked chickpeas - garbanzo beans - I used from a can, you can also cook chickpeas yourself and make the dish actually from scratch.

 • Beet powder - is used as a healthy addition to smoothies or other dishes and is a natural food color if needed.
 There are many benefits to consuming beetroot powder like lowering your blood pressure, it’s rich with many vitamins and minerals and is low in calories.